F&BKP collaboration with GCP and ARF research projects

 Research Uptake Manuals

 Various guidelines have been developed by different parties to facilitate research uptake and impact activities.
-Such tools can be guiding for researchers and practitioners participating in the Food and Business Research programmes.
-They can help to systematically define objectives of stakeholder engagement and to identify, elaborate, plan, act and adapt appropriate stakeholder engagement approaches that are project, actor and outcome specific and include effective mechanisms for interaction, building relationships, as well as approaches for efficient documenting and monitoring outcomes to that contribute to mutual learning and uptake of feedback.
-The living document below includes some of these toolkits.
+Such tools can be guiding for researchers and practitioners participating in the Food & Business Research programmes.
+They can help you to systematically define objectives of stakeholder mapping, capacity building and communication.
+Also they can identify, elaborate, plan, act and adapt appropriate stakeholder engagement approaches that are project, actor and outcome specific and include effective mechanisms for interaction, building relationships, as well as approaches for efficient documenting and monitoring outcomes to that contribute to mutual learning and uptake of feedback.
+Yet, it is important to first start with understanding the whole process of your project research uptake and from there select suitable tools to contribute to your targets.
+The living document below includes some of the toolkits you might consider using for all this.
 The table will be complemented along the way, so please if you have any additional suggestions to add to the toolbox, send us an email.

 Questions and input